 F. Observe Cooling Periods - Contractors and their Representatives shall observe and maintain the integrity of LAUSD's Cooling Periods.
 A "Cooling Period" is a mechanism used by public agencies and private organizations across the country to ensure that no unfair competitive advantage is extended due to the hiring of current or former employees.
-Allowing for some time to pass before a former official works on matters related to their prior agency or a new official works on matters related to their prior employer helps to mitigate concerns about the appearance of a "revolving door" where public offices are sometimes seen to be used for personal or private gain.
+Allowing for some time to pass before a former official works on matters related to their prior employer helps to mitigate concerns about the appearance of a "revolving door" where public offices are sometimes seen to be used for personal or private gain.